scale-it/algo-builder/docs/testing-teal.md

 ## Block Rounds/Height
 In runtime User can decide the round for each transaction or group of transactions.
 By default round is set to `2`.
 Block rounds for runtime can be set by using `runtime.setRound(round)`.
-We can retrieve the round by using `runtime.getRound()` function.<br />
+We can retrieve the current round by using `runtime.getRound()` function.<br />
 Example:

-      runtime.setRound(5);
+      runtime.setRound(5); // set current round to 5
 This means that current round is set to 5 and transaction will pass only if first valid round is less than 5 and last valid round is greater than 5 for that particular transaction.
-Note: Block round remains same until user changes it by using `runtime.setRound(round)`.
+Note: Block round remains same until user changes it by calling `runtime.setRound(round)`.

 ## Flow of Testing
-In this section we will describe the flow of testing:
+In this section we will describe the flow of testing smart contracts in runtime:
 - Prepare Accounts: First of all we will create accounts using `StoreAccount`.

       const john = new StoreAccount(initialAlgo);